Towards robust quantitative photoacoustic tomography via learned iterative methods: Experimental setups: data generation and implementation

 \subsection{Implementing the forward models}

 The FE solution of the diffusion approximation was implemented according to the equations in Sec.~\ref{sec:forward} using PyTorch tensors and built-in functions.
 A piecewise constant basis was used for the optical parameters.
 In the case of the ideal simulated data, the whole 2-D square domain was discretized with 4636 nodes, forming 9000 evenly sized triangular elements.
 For digital twin discretization, most of the water around the tubes was left out of the FE discretization.
 However, as the same FE mesh was used for all of the samples and the location of the tubes slightly varied, a small layer of water remains in the discretization region, as demonstrated in Fig.~\ref{fig:mod_error}.

 For the convolutional networks, the discretization was embedded back to an evenly spaced grid of $72\times72$ nodes.
 The FE discretized part of the domain had evenly spaced 4172 nodes and 8148 evenly sized triangular elements.
-The location of the tubes in the water was assumed to be known, and only the non-water nodes were estimated.
+The location of the tubes in the water was assumed to be known, and only the non-water nodes ($\sim 90\%$ of the mesh) were estimated.

 For the ideal simulated data, DA was implemented with light sources that uniformly illuminated the top and right sides, similar to the ValoMC simulation.
 Whereas, for the digital twin experiments, the five 6.12\, mm wide light sources were approximated to have a Gaussian intensity profile with a standard deviation of 3.